Installation

 F# & Fable give different AST trees between Release and Debug mode.
 The plugin was developed with Release mode in mind.

-This is a non-issue until you try to compile with fable watch
+This is a non-issue until you try to compile with fable watch.

 When compiling with